Skyost/AdSky/README.md

 To install the Bukkit plugin, you have to download [the JAR](https://dev.bukkit.org/projects/adsky/files) and put it inside the `plugins` folder located in your server directory.

-You need either Bukkit or Spigot.
+You need either CraftBukkit or Spigot.
 Any version above _1.8_ should work.

 ### Sponge

 To install the Sponge plugin, you have to download [the JAR](https://ore.spongepowered.org/Skyost/AdSky/versions/recommended/download) and put it inside the `mods` folder located in your server directory.

-Any version Sponge version above _7.0.0_ (included) should work.
+Any Sponge version above _7.0.0_ (included) should work.

 ## Configuration
 The configuration file is `plugins/AdSky/config.yml` for CraftBukkit and `config/adsky-sponge.conf` for Sponge.
 Open it and configure it as you want :